Frequently Asked Questions (FAQ)

 The remaining battery power is shown on the unit controller with a series of bars.
-The device will warn you, alarm and shaking; when the battery is close to needing a charge.
+The device will warn you, alarm and shake; when the battery is close to needing a charge.
 It also has several built-in safety features.

 Note the battery will discharge more quickly when used off-road, at speed or up slopes.

 Refer to the Segway PT User Manual for more information about the main Lithium-ion Batteries.

 Provided sufficient traction 20°-25° incline up, and about 30° incline down for <110kg.
 We have some video clips of Marcus going down 30° ramp.

 The self-balancing platform and Active Seat Control ensures the user is kept horizontal up or down.

 You need to check the airline’s policy, as the Ogo has powerful Lithium-ion Batteries that are considered Dangerous Goods.
 Their inital position is to refuse to allow Lithium-ion onto the aircraft.

 You are advised to familiarise yourself with each airline’s policy before you travel.
 The protocols are frequently well buried in their travel conditions/policy documents,

-The Ogo can be safely transported by plane as the body is made of high density polyethylene that is very impact resistant, and it does seem to comply with the protocols of the airlines we have travelled with.
-Our team have flown with the Ogo as Marcus’ medical device and therefore as checked in baggage (free of charge) on a number of airlines both within New Zealand, to Australia and throughout USA.
-Buried within the airlines terms were protocols allowing wheelchairs with Lithium ion batteries provided they are left intact- affixed to the chassis of the Ogo, and the controller (start / stop switch) remains separate.
+The Ogo can be safely transported by plane as the body is made of high-density polyethylene that is very impact resistant, and it does seem to comply with the protocols of the airlines we have traveled with.
+Our team have flown with the Ogo as Marcus’ recreational personal mobility device and therefore as checked in baggage (free of charge) on a number of airlines both within New Zealand, to Australia and throughout the USA.
+Buried within the airline's terms were protocols allowing wheelchairs with Lithium ion batteries provided they are left intact- affixed to the chassis of the Ogo, and the controller (start/stop switch) remains separate.